Treatment & Medication

 Treating Parkinson’s with complementary medicine

-Complementary medicine incorporates many different practices that can be used alongside conventional medicine to try to ease PD symptoms.
+Complementary medicine encompasses an array of treatment modalities, performed in addition to standard treatments, with the goal of improving quality of life.
+It incorporates many different practices that can be used alongside conventional medicine to try to ease PD symptoms.
 There is typically not as much rigorous data to support the use of complementary medicine techniques, as compared to conventional medicine, but many patients find them helpful.
-These include yoga and massage.
+Learn more about a number of these practices below:

 Assembling your care team